foundry-rs/book/src/getting-started/first-steps.md

 ## First Steps with Foundry

 This section provides an overview of the `forge` command line tool.
-We demonstrate how to create a new project, compile and test it.
+We demonstrate how to create a new project, compile, and test it.

 To start a new project with Foundry, use `forge init`: